Ship live translations

 false |

-Allow viewers to select target language from available pool. |
+Allow end-users to select their own language pair from the available pool. |

 audio_device_selector |